emberjs/website/source/blog/2019-02-15-the-ember-times-issue-85.md

 こんにちは Emberistas! 🐹

-In this week's issue: watch the Ember.js Documentary 🍿, check out the Ember.js core team panel 📹, there's a big update to the guides 📐, a new RFC to deprecate computed().meta(), and we have an exclusive interview with Ember contributor Lisa Backer.
+In this week's issue: watch the Ember.js Documentary 🍿, check out the Ember.js core team panel 📹, there's a big update to the guides 📐, a new RFC to deprecate computed().meta() 🚀, and we have an exclusive interview with Ember contributor Lisa Backer! 🎉

 ---